RedisLabs/redislabs-docs/content/kubernetes/upgrade/upgrade-redis-cluster.md

 1. Save the changes to apply.

+### Reapply roles and role bindings

+If your operator is monitoring multiple namespaces, you'll need to [reapply your role and role bindings]({{<relref "content/kubernetes/re-clusters/multi-namespace#create-role-and-role-binding-for-managed-namespaces">}}) for each managed namespace.
+See [Manage databases in multiple namespaces]({{<relref "/kubernetes/re-clusters/multi-namespace">}}) for more details.

 ### Monitor the upgrade

 You can view the state of the REC with `kubectl get rec`.